Green USA Manufacturing

 2016 Pollinator Garden

 This garden mixes native and non native shrubs and perennials that attract birds, butterflies and other pollinators.
-Witchhazel, oak leaf hydrandrea and fothergilla are the backbone of this garden.
-Other native species are Joe Pye weed, baptisia, bea balm, echinacea and swamp milkweed.
+Witch Hazel, oak leaf hydrangea and fothergilla are the backbone of this garden.
+Other native species are Joe Pye weed, baptisia, bee balm, echinacea and swamp milkweed.

 2016-17 Pollinator Meadow

-This meadow was started completley from landscape plugs (tiny seedlings) and was designed to bloom for many seasons.
+This meadow was started completely from landscape plugs (tiny seedlings) and was designed to bloom for many seasons.
 There's always something flowering to attract pollinators like bees, butterflies and other insects.
-The baptisia blooms in the spring and as summer approaches the catmint, tick seed, milk weed and echinacea bloom.
+The baptisia blooms in the spring and as summer approaches the catmint, tick seed, milkweed and echinacea bloom.
 By fall the aster, brown eyed susans and little bluestems are in bloom.
-We purposely leave the perenials uncut until spring to provide food and shelter for the animals and birds.
+We purposely leave the perennials uncut until spring to provide food and shelter for the animals and birds.

 2018 Monarch Butterfly Release

 We are committed to the environment and our NWF Certified Wildlife Habitat status.
-This year we took in over 40 (honestly we lost count) monarch caterpillars, fed them and had the great experience to release them as butterflies into our pollinator gardens!
+This year we took in over 40 (honestly we lost count) monarch caterpillars, fed them and had the great experience of releasing them as butterflies into our pollinator gardens!